Birth Beyond the Basics: 10 Secrets for a More Comfortable Delivery | La Mirada Birth Photographer

 Birthing positions - there are many different positions that can help make the birthing process easier.

-There are various birthing positions that can help make the birthing process easier, such as standing up while leaning over supported, squatting, on your hands and knees, in a lunge, even lying on your side or leaning back.
+There are various birthing positions that can help make the birthing process easier, such as standing up while leaning over supported, squatting (throne), on your hands and knees (or leaning over the top of the bed), in a lunge, even lying on your side or leaning back.
 Experiment with different positions to find what feels most comfortable for you.
+It can be a good thing to move into different positions while pushing as this helps your baby move down and out.

 I've birthed my babies in various positions and the one I ended in wasn't always the one I started in.
 That's why it is good to listen to your body and nice to be able to move around during baby's decent if that's what your body is telling you to do.
 I've supported and photographed mamas in various positions and locations for that matter.